Apply Now

 What is Informed Consent?

-Consent is when a person agrees or gives permission to do something.
+Let’s start with our basic understanding of consent– when a person agrees or gives permission to do something.
 Consent is about communicating the activity and a person deciding whether they want to participate or not.
-It is a legal and moral protection for unauthorized invasion on our property, bodies, etc. Consent changes an action that is not permitted to an action that is permitted.
+It is a legal and moral protection for unauthorized invasion of our property, bodies, etc. Consent changes an action that is not permitted to an action that is permitted.

 Contract